qarmin/czkawka/instructions/Installation.md

 ```shell
 ./mac_czkawka_gui
 ```

+**Warning**
+If you use want to use app on ARM machine e.g. Mac M1, you can't use prebuilt binaries, because they were compiled for x86_64 architecture.
+You need to compile Czkawka manually to get proper binaries.

 ### Windows
 By default, all needed libraries are bundled with the app, inside `windows_czkawka_gui.zip`, but if you compile the app or just move `czkawka_gui.exe`, then you will need to install the `GTK 3`